m-spangenberg/homelab/README.md

 The `web-services` directory contains a collection of services that I run out of my homelab.
 Each service is a subdirectory that contains a `docker-compose.yml` file and any other necessary configuration files.
 These services can be deployed using ansible or a one-liner.

+You're going to want to create the network first:
+`network create --driver bridge --subnet 10.10.10.0/24 homelab-net`

 ```bash
 # Example: deploy all web services to a specific host
 # Some services may require additional configuration like web-apps and web-pages